-The APW8714E integrates soft-start circuits to ramp up the output voltage of the converter to the programmed regulation set point at a predictable slew rate.
-The slew rate of output voltage is internally controlled to limit the inrush current through the output capacitors during soft-start process.
+The APW8715 integrates soft-start circuits to ramp up the output voltage of the converter to the programmed regulation set point at a predictable slew rate.
+The slew rate of output voltage is internally controlled to limit the inrush current through the output capacitors during softstart process.
 When the EN pin is pulled above the rising EN threshold voltage, the device initiates a soft-start process to ramp up the output voltage.

-During soft-start stage before the POK pin is ready, the under voltage protection is prohibited.
+During soft-start stage before the PGOOD pin is ready, the under voltage protection is prohibited.
 The over voltage and current limit protection functions are enabled.
-If the output capacitor has residue voltage before startup, both low-side and high-side MOSFETs are in off-state until the soft start voltage equal the $V{\rm FB}$ voltage.
+If the output capacitor has residue voltage before startup, both low-side and high-side MOSFETs are in off-state until the soft start voltage equal the V{FB} voltage.
 This will ensure the output voltage starts from its existing voltage level.
-In the event of under-voltage, over-temperature or

-In the event of under-voltage, over-temperature or shutdown, the chip enables the soft-stop function.
-The soft-stop function discharges the output voltages using an internal MOSFET.
+In the event of under-voltage, over-voltage, over-temperature or shutdown, the chip enables the soft-stop function.
+The soft-stop function discharges the output voltages by low side turns MOSFET on linearly.